securebitsorg/securebitsorg.github.io/content/posts/privacy/pihole/pihole-unbound.en.md

 # Restart Unbound
 sudo systemctl restart unbound.service
 ```
-### Setting up Pi-hole Unbound
+### Setting up Pihole Unbound
-Last but not least, we need to configure Pi-hole to use Unbound as its upstream DNS server.
+Last but not least, we need to configure Pihole to use Unbound as its upstream DNS server.
 To do this, log in to Pi-Hole, go to ‘**Settings->DNS**’ and enter the following entry under ‘**Custom 1 (IPv4)**’: '**127.0.0.1#5335**‘.
 On the left side, under ’**Upstream DNS Servers**‘, uncheck the boxes for the upstream DNS servers you have been using, as they are no longer needed.
 **Important!** - Once all entries have been adjusted, please scroll down and click ’**SAVE**' to save the changes.